Prevention and Treatment Strategies for Achilles Injury - Part 2

 How long and how often?

 This is the point where few people agree.
 Let me give you some figures to use as a rough guide, and then I will give you some advice from personal experience.
 The most common recommendation is to apply ice for 20 minutes every 2 hours for the first 48 to 72 hours.
 These figures are a good starting point, but remember, they are only a guide.
-You must take into account that some people are more sensitive to cold than others.
-Also be aware that children and elderly people have a lower tolerance to ice and cold.
+You must consider that some people are more sensitive to cold than others.
+Also, be aware that children and elderly people have a lower tolerance to ice and cold.